wmskillas/Professional-README-Generator/README-Generator/README.md

 - [Contact-Info](#contact-info)
 ## Usage
--- provides the ability for people and companies to use this application to make whatever application they want ot make

 ## Install
---How to install the application.
+How to install the application.

--- Go to my gitHub and clone this repository
 ## Contact-Info
-- gitHub Username: toast
+- gitHub Username:

-- Email: toast@gmail.com
+- Email: